shadowmanos/shadowmanos.github.io/index.md

 [LinkedIn](https://www.linkedin.com/in/manosnikolaidis) and
 [Twitter](https://twitter.com/shadowmanos)

-Not that I expect anyone to care, but my main hobby is electric guitar 🤘I cycle everywhere in London regardless of weather.
+Not that I expect anyone to care, but my main hobby is electric guitar and 🤘I cycle everywhere in London regardless of weather.